eworm-de/routeros-scripts/doc/check-health.md

 -----------

-This script is run from scheduler periodically, sending notification on health related events:
+This script is run from scheduler periodically, sending notification on health related events.
+Monitoring CPU and RAM utilization (available processing and memory resources) works on all devices:

 * high CPU utilization
 * high RAM utilization (low available RAM)

+With additional plugins functionality can be extended, depending on sensors available in hardware:

 * voltage jumps up or down more than configured threshold
 * voltage drops below hard lower limit
+* fan failed or recovered
 * power supply failed or recovered
 * temperature is above or below threshold

-Monitoring CPU and RAM utilization (available processing and memory resources) works on all devices.
-Other than that only sensors available in hardware can be checked.
-See what your hardware supports:

-    /system/health/print;

 > ⚠️ **Warning**: Note that bad initial state will not trigger an event!
 For
 > example rebooting a device that is already too hot will not trigger an